reasonml-old/dependency-env/README.md

   provides a way to not *need* `run-script` to correctly wire up paths to binaries that your deps publish if your dependencies configure `PATH` using `dependency-env`.
+- On windows, `npm`'s `bin` features might only be able to link entire directories, not specific binary files (on some network mount file systems).
+It's not like `dependency-env` works on windows, but it could pretty easily and it's set up to do that since it doesn't rely on symlinks.
+- `npm`'s `bin` feature allows you to rely on binaries produced by your transitive dependencies.
+Those transitive dependencies might be implementation details of your immediate dependencies, and they're likely to change and break you. `dependency-env` enforces that you've declared pacakges as dependencies in order for those dependencies to contribute to your scripts' `dependency-env` environment.